Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 Assessment

-The course is assessed by two recordings of clinical role-plays, a short presentation (based on the first assessed role play) and a written essay (based on the second role play assessment) in which students reflect on their skill development, with reference to clinical and research literature.
+The course is assessed by two recordings of clinical role-plays, a short presentation (based on the first assessed role play) and a written essay (based on the second role play assessment) in which trainees reflect on their skill development, with reference to clinical and research literature.

 Programme Fees